koichirosagiyama/git-practice/README.md

 updated on GitHub
 updated on conflict-remote
 Updated on rebase-practice
-UPdateed on main branch for conflict
+Updated on rebase-practice for conflict